1994

 ● 8-28-1994: With their opposition to birth control, the Pope and the Catholic Church are the chief obstacle to limiting the world’s population, which is a, if not the, major cause of overpopulation, a condition central to destroying the quality of life for everyone, and particularly for the poor.
 In short, the biggest single factor in the world’s misery, the Pope is perhaps the evilest person in the world today, and the Catholic Church the evilest institution.
 A century ago, the Church was burning women as witches.
 They got past that; and now they should get past this problem.

 ● Sunday, 9-4-1994: The Story of the Resurgence of My Sweet Tooth It’s been said that a liking for sweets is an acquired taste, and I think that may be true.
 I historically had a ferocious sweet tooth, from when I was a child through at least well into my twenties.
 But for many years, perhaps from around my early thirties through my late thirties, I had largely lost my appetite for sweets.
 I got it back, though, in the aftermath of a bout with cocaine.
-On one occasion in the late 1980’s I stumbled into getting high on crack cocaine (I tried to find some stimulant medication, like Dexedrine, on the street to stay up late to complete a project; I met a young man who told me he had no Dexedrine, but he assured me he had something else that would work . . . it did, but it turned out to be a very expensive project, for me).
-That one occasion was enough to cause in me an addiction crisis, so to speak, of which the immediate aftermath involved an intense craving for more of the drug.
+On one occasion in the late 1980s I stumbled into getting high on crack cocaine (I tried to find some stimulant medication, like Dexedrine, on the street to stay up late to complete a project; I met a young man who told me he had no Dexedrine, but he assured me he had something else that would work . . . it did, but it turned out to be a very expensive project, for me).
+That one occasion was enough to cause in me an addiction crisis, of which the immediate aftermath involved an intense craving for more of the drug.
 But I was determined that I’d recover from this fall and resume my strict abstinence from this highly addictive and life-ruining drug.
 In an effort to fight the craving for crack cocaine (having ruled out taking more of it), I attempted to substitute another satisfaction for the satisfaction of the drug.
 And, specifically, I attempted to satisfy myself with sweets, having a sense that there was some similarity between the satisfaction of ingesting the two substances.
 So I began to eat sweets.
 At first, I had to force myself to eat them, because it wasn’t satisfying—much less so than eating food.
 After a certain time, however, a few weeks or months, the substantial appetite for sweets returned.
 And it’s been with me ever since, even though I don’t consciously attempt to maintain or foster it.
 These events remind me of the saying, Be careful what you wish for—you might get it.

 ● 9-10-1994: Discombobulate (that’s actually a word!).